petrnohejl/android-cheatsheet-for-graphic-designers/README.md

-Android cheatsheet for graphic designers
+Android Cheatsheet for Graphic Designers
 ========================================

 Graphic designers aren't programmers and sometimes don't know how to properly